The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-If you've got an at-fault crash, speeding ticket, reckless driving violation, or DUI in your rear view mirror, 21st Century could be a better choice than MetLife.
-Every insurer prices policies differently after a violation, so it's worth comparing quotes to figure out which insurer is best for you.
+If you have an at-fault crash, speeding violation, reckless driving citation, or DUI on your résumé, 21st Century could be a better choice than MetLife.
+Every car insurance company has different post-violation pricing structures, so don't be afraid to shop around to understand which insurer is best for you.

 |Citation||MetLife avg. annual premium||21st Century avg. annual premium|